[And God’s peace, which is so great…]

 Surely she was expecting me to toss something her way, but we had nothing to offer her.
 I captured a few pictures and a video, and then she was off again to land among the bulrushes that stood in the middle of the pond.
 Red-winged blackbirds build their nests low among upright reeds, or trees– typically close to the water.

 When anxiety and depression threaten defeat it’s time to fight back.
 Though we can physically feel as if we don’t have the strength, God’s strength can pull us through if we accept those life lines that He tosses our way.
 This can take some very conscious and deliberate effort on our part.

 Just as that pretty little bird found her refuge amidst the bulrushes, I too want to find my refuge where it’s safe and what surrounds me is upright.
 I want to build low–close to the water, where I can constantly receive that refreshment.
-I’m reminded, that in Jesus I’ll find that peace, and that God always has me covered in the shadow of His wing.
+I’m reminded, that with the Holy Spirit’s help I’ll find that peace.
+For the Lord always has me covered in the shadow of His wing.

 “Do not worry about anything, but pray and ask God for everything you need, always giving thanks.
 And God’s peace, which is so great we cannot understand it, will keep your hearts and minds in Christ Jesus.” –Philippians 4:6-7